Overview

 Introduction screen

-By default both face and video variants show an introduction screen.
-This is an optional screen.
+By default, all variants show an introduction screen.
 You can disable it using the withIntro(false)

 function.